victorsndvg/FEconv/README.md

         make -f Makefile.<compiler>.<os>

 where \<compiler\> can be "gfortran" or "ifort" and \<os\> can be "linux" or "windows".
 For Mac OS X, some Makefiles are provided, indicating the OS version where they were tested.
-If none of them works for you, maybe "linux" can ve valid.
+If none of them works for you, maybe "linux" can be valid.
 Be aware that in Windows, MinGW32 distribution uses `mingw32-make` instead of `make`.

 # 3. Supported formats
 ## The available input mesh formats are: